Travel Policies

 • Verifies appropriate expense allocations, so that each purchase transaction has the correct accounting information and a specific business purpose for each item.

-• Attempts to resolve any disputes with vendor and/or PNC not resolved by Cardholder.
+• Attempts to resolve any disputes with vendor and/or Fifth Third not resolved by Cardholder.

-• Assists Cardholders with erroneous declines and emergency transactions after they have contacted PNC directly.
+• Assists Cardholders with erroneous declines and emergency transactions after they have contacted Fifth Third directly.

 • Activate/Deactivates credit card.